maydayv7/dotfiles/README.md

 ### License

-All the files and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to freely use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it
+All the files (**except** [./files/proprietary](./files/proprietary)) and scripts in this repository are licensed under the very permissive MIT [License](./LICENSE), allowing you to freely use, modify, copy, distribute, sell or give away the software, only requirement being that the license and copyright notice must be provided with it

 ### Branches